 Advocacy: Bring problems and solutions to the attention of decision-makers—including state legislators, people on the governor’s staff, state regulators and local officials.
 Develop appropriate messages and materials for making the case to decision-makers.
 Build relationships with key players in the state, the region and at the federal level.

-Campaign strategy: Develop plans to win on our environmental campaigns.
+Campaign strategy: Develop plans to win on our environmental or public interest campaigns.
 Assess opportunities for building political support for our agenda through coalition-building, grassroots organizing, media coverage, endorsements and message development.

-Media outreach: Serve as the public spokesperson for our environmental campaigns through media events, press releases, editorial board meetings and other outreach with a goal of building name recognition for the organization, educating the public about our issues, and building and demonstrating support for our positions.
+Media outreach: Serve as the public spokesperson for our environmental or public interest campaigns through media events, press releases, editorial board meetings and other outreach with a goal of building name recognition for the organization, educating the public about our issues, and building and demonstrating support for our positions.

 Coalition building: Identify, reach out and work with partners who can help us win our campaigns.

-Fundraising: Write grant proposals, build relationships with foundation staff and meet with large donors, all to bring more resources to campaigns we're waging to protect our environment.
+Fundraising: Write grant proposals, build relationships with foundation staff and meet with large donors, all to bring more resources to campaigns we're waging to protect our environment or the public interest.
 Work with our citizen outreach staff to build and develop our membership base.

 Pay & Benefits